These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 What may feel mundane to you – writing, recording, mixing, mastering, being in the studio, etc. can be really exciting for your fans.
 Taking them on a behind-the-scenes journey of this music release is a great way to form a stronger bond with your current and growing base.

-Send updates on how the recording, mixing and mastering is going using videos and photos via your socials, plus capture longer-form stories for Instagram Stories and for your newsletter.
+Send updates on how the recording, mixing, and mastering is going using videos and photos via your social media, plus capture longer-form stories for Instagram Stories and your newsletter.

 Engage with your following on milestones like artwork and song titles by polling your fans and holding contests to select what cover or title to go with, have your fans weigh in on photos, graphics and get them involved with the process.
-The goal of all this activity is to get people excited so they are engaging and sharing your updates.
+All this activity aims to get people excited so they are engaging and sharing your updates.

 Choose Your PR & Marketing Plan

-A big component during music release is getting PR.
-You can accomplish this by hiring a team or by going the DIY route.
+A big component of music release is getting PR.
+You can accomplish this by hiring a team or by doing it yourself.

-When hiring a PR team make sure you do your homework and make sure your music is a good fit for that firm’s approach and philosophy.
+When hiring a PR team, ensure you do your homework and that your music fits that firm’s approach and philosophy.
 Be sure that the team talks to you about their well-thought-out plan for your campaign.

-A PR company should work with you to make sure you are fully prepared before you are introduced to the press.
+A PR company should work with you to ensure you are fully prepared before being introduced to the press.
 This is the first part of their job when you engage a firm.

 Choose Your Playlisting Plan – Submit Your Music Directly to Spotify

-Simply sign in to your artist account and you will see the prompts.
-When submitting take extra care to give a detailed description of the song supplying any and all relevant information about the song to easily guide editors to the best for place your music.
+Sign in to your artist account and you will see the prompts.
+When submitting, take extra care to give a detailed description of the song, supplying any relevant information about the song to easily guide editors to the best place for your music.
 Here are 2 examples of submissions and a full post packed with tips where the track ended up being featured on Spotify editorial playlists.

 If you don’t know all the steps to set up a playlist, follow this step-by-step guide.
 Start building and sharing playlists.
-You need to build up plays as this impacts the current song that you are promoting, as well as any forthcoming singles.
-Use interesting titles and themes to grab people’s attention to aid with your search.
+You need to build up plays, as this impacts the current song you promote and any forthcoming singles.
+Use interesting titles and themes to grab people’s attention and aid with your search.

 Find Playlist Curators & Pitch

-This is, of course, easier said than done!
-It is not easy to find curators but it is possible with some dedication.
+Of course, this is easier said than done!
+It is not easy to find curators, but it is possible with some dedication.
 Google and all the Socials are great places to start.
 Reddit has an active Spotify Playlists Page.
-There are also quite a few on SubmitHub you can access for a small fee.
+There are also quite a few on SubmitHub that you can access for a small fee.

 You can also use a site called Playlist Supply.
 It’s essentially a search engine for Spotify playlists.
-It’s meant to be an easier and more streamlined way to get in contact with playlisters rather than hunting around Spotify to find them manually.
+It’s meant to be an easier and more streamlined way to contact playlisters rather than hunting around Spotify to find them manually.

 Two Months Before Music Release